khanhninhnguyen/PMLSeg/Examples.md/Example1.md

     #>  $ SSR     : num 941
     #>  $ SSR_All : num [1:30] 1941 1102 941 937 928 ...

-`Tmu` is a list which contains, for each segment: the index and date of beginning and end, the estimated mean and its standard erreor, and the number of valid data points (non-NA values in the signal):
+`Tmu` is a data frame which contains, for each segment: the index and date of beginning and end, the estimated mean and its standard erreor, and the number of valid data points (non-NA values in the signal):

     print(seg$Tmu)
     #>   begin  end     tbegin       tend       mean         se  np